evmos/ethermint/docs/quickstart/upgrade.md

 These instructions are for full nodes that have ran on previous versions of and would like to upgrade to the latest testnet.

-First, stop your instance of `emintd`.
+First, stop your instance of `ethermintd`.
 Next, upgrade the software:

 ```bash
 cd ethermint